Can-Wu/TwitPrest/README.md

 - This is a little surprising that Ted Cruz was discussed the most on Twitter, while Hillary Clinton was the lowest.

-B. ***Sentiment Analysis.*** The sentiment analysis was based a list of English words which have been manually labeled by Finn Nielsen in 2009-2011.
+ ***B.Sentiment Analysis.*** The sentiment analysis was based a list of English words which have been manually labeled by Finn Nielsen in 2009-2011.
 The words were rated with an integer between -5 and +5.
 For more information please refer to http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010.

 ![alt tag](https://cloud.githubusercontent.com/assets/17630430/13901325/d73ea338-eded-11e5-89e5-bf749fb418aa.png "Candicate Popularity")